-WordPress is considered to be one of the most user-friendly CMSs, with an intuitive editing experience that makes it easy for non-developers to add content.
+WordPress is considered one of the most user-friendly CMSs, with an intuitive editing experience that makes it easy for non-developers to add content.
+It’s also the most popular CMS by far and is used by 62.9% of all websites.
 Plus, it’s easy and fast to get a WordPress website up and running.

 In this guide, we’ll explore the steps required to smoothly migrate your Drupal website to WordPress.
 Here’s what we’ll cover:

 - Reasons to migrate from Drupal to WordPress

 - Things to consider before a Drupal to WordPress migration

 - 4 steps to migrate Drupal to WordPress

 - Tips for optimizing your new WordPress website